noctarius/castmapr/README.md

 # Please Note

 This project is discontinued in favor of the new MapReduce API integrated in Hazelcast 3.2.
-Please see the Hazelcast [documentation preview](https://docs.google.com/file/d/0B96T_cfRa_uxWU1vNFNCOHl2Rms) to find out on how to use the new API.
+Please see the Hazelcast [documentation](http://docs.hazelcast.org/docs/3.4/manual/html/mapreduce.html) to find out on how to use the new API.

 # What is CastMapR